Get the latest Gartner® insights on API Protection

-Only Salt delivers the context you need to protect your APIs across build, deploy, and runtime phases.
-We combine complete coverage and an ML/AI-driven big data engine to provide that context – to show you all your APIs, stop attackers during the early stages of an attempted attack, and share insights to improve your API security posture.
+Only Salt delivers the adaptive intelligence you need to protect your APIs across build, deploy, and runtime phases.
+We combine complete coverage, an API data lake, and ML/AI-driven analysis to provide that adaptive intelligence.
+We catalog all your APIs, stop attackers during the early stages of an attempted attack, and share insights to improve your API security posture.

 APIs are a top target